01. Washington Law Firms

 Filing Mesothelioma Lawsuits in Washington

 Between 1999 and 2020, Centers for Disease Control and Prevention (CDC) data shows 1,960 individuals were diagnosed with mesothelioma in Washington.
 In approximately the same time period, 1,654 mesothelioma deaths were reported in the state.
 During this time frame, Washington had the fifth highest mesothelioma mortality rate in the country.

 Mesothelioma lawyers experienced in Washington law can help negotiate asbestos-related settlements.

 Who Is Eligible to File a Mesothelioma Claim in Washington?

-Washington residents who experienced asbestos exposure may be eligible for compensation if they developed an asbestos-related disease.
+Washington asbestos exposure victims may be eligible for compensation if they developed an asbestos-related disease.
 Patients can file a personal injury claim in pursuit of compensation.
 Spouses and surviving family members may also be able to file a wrongful death claim.

 For instance, according to internal memos, the aluminum plant Alcoa was aware of the dangers of asbestos at its Wenatchee, Washington, plant as early as 1956.
 Many aluminum workers may have been exposed to asbestos at this plant, including welders, smelters and insulators.

 Mine workers in Washington also risked exposure.
 Asbestos was actively mined in Lyman and near Alta Lake.
 Mine workers at these operations in Washington faced exposure.
 Both sites contained amphibole asbestos fibers.

 Shipyards in the state also caused asbestos exposure.
 The Puget Sound Naval Shipyard in Bremerton was one of the most notable Washington shipyards that used asbestos.
 Researchers found pipe coverers and insulators who worked at Puget Sound Naval Shipyard had elevated rates of pulmonary abnormalities.
 Other shipyards in the state may have also led to exposure, including Lockheed Shipbuilding and Todd Pacific Shipyards, Inc.

 Residents of Washington who lived in the following cities and towns have filed mesothelioma lawsuits to protect their rights and to seek compensation from negligent manufacturers and distributors of asbestos: